 Our Teaching in the Digital Age book study blog party is now in full swing!
 If you haven’t heard about it you can find the details about how it works here, it’s never too late to join in the fun!
 Chapter 2, Using Photographs and Images to Inspire was hosted by the fabulous Dr. Jean, make sure to stop by and check out her “Techies and Dinosaurs” perspective.

-How do you use photographs?
+How do you use photographs in the classroom?

 This week I was talking with two early childhood colleagues who work in private preschool programs; I mentioned our book study and invited them to join us.
 When they asked for the title of the book their immediate responses were “we don’t have time for technology” or “we don’t have any money for technology.”
 Well, I have visited their campuses before and I know they use far more technology than they give themselves credit for so I asked them if they ever used digital photographs in the classroom and they both acknowledged that they had.
 When I told them that this was considered technology they asked for the title of the book again and wrote it down